ryan-tao-ic/ece1724_react_project/README.md

 #### For Attendees
 1. **Event Registration**
    - Browse available events
-   - Click "Register" on desired event
+   - Click "Register" on the desired event
-   - Fill in required information
+   - Fill in the registration form
-   - Receive confirmation email
+   - Receive a confirmation email with a QR Code ticket
    - Add to calendar (optional)

 2. **Pre-Event Preparation**
    - Check email for event updates
    - Download event materials
-   - Save QR code for check-in
+   - Save QR code ticket for check-in
    - Review event details

 ### Virtual Lounge System